Zone II • Versions EN4

 In this data set, we also added soil group names from the Soil Classification and Codes of National Standards (GB17296-2009)5 (referred to as GB2009 hereinafter) for comparison.
 Specific examples are shown in Table 1.

-In Guangdong Soil Species Chronicles, soil subgroups were named in the format of characters indicating their soil-formation process plus group name.
+In Guangdong Soil Type Chronicles, soil subgroups were named in the format of characters indicating their soil-formation process plus group name.
 36 subgroups were identified in total.
 We also added soil subgroup names and codes from both the Second Survey and GB2009 for comparison.
 Specific examples are shown in Table 2.

 |Name of soilsubgroup as per this data set||Name of soilsubgroupas per the Second Survey (1980)||Name of soilsubgroup as per GB (GB17296-2009)|